BaskervilleHound/PHPNgk/README.md

     phpngk index.php

 **-n**: turns on ngrok.
-The link generated is opened on browser, shown on console and copied to your clipboard
+The link generated is opened on browser, shown on console and copied to your clipboard.

 **-nq**: turns on ngrok, show the link, copies it to your clipboard and generate a qr code in current dir.
 Automatically opened with `feh`.